2026 Universal Studios Hollywood Planning Guide

-Super Nintendo World is now open at Universal Studios Hollywood!
-This marks the official arrival of Mario, Luigi, Bowser, and other iconic Nintendo characters to the United States theme park scene.
+The last two years have been huge for Universal Studios Hollywood due to the opening of Super Nintendo World.
+This new land is the first arrival of Mario, Luigi, Bowser, and other iconic Nintendo characters to the United States theme park scene.
 It’s the second of three versions of the land; with the first already open in Universal Studios Japan.

-We had the chance to experience Super Nintendo World at Universal Studios Hollywood several times, and it’s truly something special.
+We’ve had the chance to experience Super Nintendo World at Universal Studios Hollywood several times, and it’s something special.
 Super Nintendo World features the groundbreaking Mario Kart: Bowser’s Challenge ride, as well as many interactive activities designed to engage the entire family within the captivating Mushroom Kingdom.

 If you’re planning a visit to Universal Studios Hollywood and Mario and friends are your main motivation, you should consult our comprehensive Strategy Guide for Super Nintendo World at Universal Studios Hollywood.
 That offers tips & tricks, how to beat the crowds, and a ton of other advice for making the most of your time in this incredible new land.